 Eric N. Waltenburg, Jennifer Diascro, and I are curating a new judicial politics reader as part of the Oregon State University Open Textbook Initiative (see http://open.oregonstate.edu/textbooks/).
 We hope that this textbook will provide accessible research materials to augment the more traditional textbooks utilized in our undergraduate classes as well as take advantage of the electronic platform to link together other available resources.
 As this is an open textbook (i.e. free to use for students), we are seeking previously unpublished work to include in the volume.
-As a general guide, we are looking for empirical analyses, both qualitative and quantitative, that test clear hypotheses with undergraduate-friendly methodologies.
+As a general guide, we are looking for systematic empirical analyses, both qualitative and quantitative, that use undergraduate-friendly methodologies.
 Given that the format is electronic, we would like to include posters as well as other forms of scholarly work.
 We want to feature the work of undergraduates as well as graduate students and faculty.

 Following the outline of most of the textbooks in the field, we plan to include the following topics:

 - Role of courts and law in our political system

 - Organization of the judiciary (state and federal)